Asymptotic Theory of the Best-Choice Rerandomization using the Mahalanobis Distance: Introduction

-Compared to the first type of rerandomization that discards assignments with bad covariate balance, the best-choice rerandomization has at least two salient features that can overcome some drawbacks of the first type.
-First, when the prespecified covariate balance criterion is too stringent, it is possible that no assignment will be acceptable under the first type of rerandomization.
-Second, even if there are acceptable assignments, it may take a long, random, and thus uncertain computation time to get an acceptable assignment for the first type of rerandomization.
-In contrast, the best-choice rerandomization can always produce a feasible assignment, and can always get that in a prespecified time.
-Despite these, it is not clear from the existing literature that how a proper statistical inference can be conducted for the best-choice rerandomization.
+{\rev Different from the first type of rerandomization that discards assignments with bad covariate balance, the best-choice rerandomization specifies the number of tried randomizations rather than a covariate balance criterion, which, if too stringent, may result in no acceptable assignments.
+We conduct a survey of recent empirical studies and observe a trend toward better-documented rerandomization schemes following the seminal works of \citet{Bruhn:2009} and \citet{morgan2012rerandomization}.
+Examples that explicitly used a best-choice rerandomization scheme include \citet{Brune2021}, \citet{Lowe2021}, \citet{Beaman2023}, \citet{Resnjanskij2024}, \citet{McKenzie2019}, \citet{Lee2021}, \citet{LEE2022276}, \citet{CRONIN2024102877}, \citet{BOYD2023102462}, \citet{Grimm2016}, \citet{Brade2023}, \citet{Yang2024} and \citet{Whitem3797}, ranging from social to biomedical sciences.} {\rev Despite its wide use in practice,} it is not clear from the existing literature that how a proper statistical inference can be conducted for the best-choice rerandomization.
 Note that, following \citet{morgan2012rerandomization}, we can still use Fisher randomization test, but it will work only for sharp null hypotheses that generally requires constant-effect-type assumptions or more broadly bounded null hypotheses that typically focus on the extreme individual effect \citep{CDLM21quantile}.
-In this paper, we will instead focus on \citet{Neyman:1923}'s large-sample repeated sampling inference for the average treatment effect, allowing unknown individual effect heterogeneity, and demonstrate the advantage of rerandomization over complete randomization.
-We also want to point out that the main purpose of this paper is not to compare the two types of rerandomization, but rather to provide large-sample inference tools for practitioners that design and analyze experiments from the second type of rerandomization.
+In this paper, we will instead focus on \citet{Neyman:1923}'s design-based large-sample repeated sampling inference for the average treatment effect, allowing unknown individual effect heterogeneity, and demonstrate the advantage of rerandomization over complete randomization.
+The {\rev design-based inference} has recently gained attention in causal inference, in particular because it requires no distributional assumptions on potential outcomes and guarantees the inference validity using the physical randomization as the ``reasoned basis'' \citep{Fisher:1935}; see, e.g., \citet{fcltxlpd2016} and \citet{Abadie2020} for recent reviews.